 - Do note that if you are affiliated with a recording company at the time of the auditions, you will not be allowed to enter.

 - If you have previously auditioned for the competition, you’re welcome to try-out again.
-Only those who made it to the Top 10 Idols cannot audition again.
+Only those who made it to a previous Top 10 Idols cannot audition again.

-Since thousands of contestants will line up to sing their hearts out for the judges, the key to standing out is choosing the right song; go for something upbeat and unconventional that will complement your voice – so choose carefully.
+Since thousands of contestants will line up to sing their hearts out for the judges, the key to standing out is choosing the right song; go for something upbeat and unconventional that will complement your voice.